Tool and Die Maker

 View the most recent standard.
 This is the complete description of the activities of the Tool and Die Maker trade.

-Please refer to the Essential Skills section of the trade’s Occupational Standard that describes the essential skills needed to succeed in this trade.
+Please refer to the Skills for Success (Essential Skills) section in the trade’s Occupational Standard that describes the essential skills needed to succeed in this trade.

 Job Market Reports